 Characteristics.
 According to the gemologists, the opal is a mineral amorphous (from a chemical point of view is a hydrated silica).
 But it is also a stone with many different aspects: its color can range from transparent to milky white, but also green, red, yellow, brown, black, iridescent.
 It has pearlescent and transparency effects.
 And more: the opal is a stone, yet he contains water in an amount of up to 20%.

 Where is it.
 The capital of opals is Australia, where is 97% of world production, particularly in the area of Lightning Ridge, where we extract the precious black opal.
-But you can found opals also in Mexico, Wales and even in Sardinia.
+But you can found opals also in Mexico, Ethiopia, Wales and even in Sardinia (Italy).

 Classification.
 Besides taking very different colors, this stone is spread in a wide variety: there are the common opal, opal noble, black opal, opal water, the fire opal, opal coal was and ialite.
 Also it varies the transparency can go from transucido to completely opaque.
 Another classification is related to brilliance.
 The rating scale following categories: Weak, Not bright, bright, very bright, brilliant.